 Though I set a bunch of traps in the long grass and scrub directly next to the lodge, the only mammals I caught on both nights were in the much more diverse vegetation alongside highway 14 (at the turn off to Aurora del Palmar)

-My mammal traps on the first day held only one rodent, a Pygmy Rice Rat that I think must be a Yellow Pygmy Rice Rat (Oligoryzomys flavescens).
-The other possibility from the genus on the park list is Oligoryzomys delticola (now generally treated as Oligoryzoys nigripes) which should have a relatively longer tail so far as I can work out.
+My mammal traps on the first day held only one rodent, a Pygmy Rice Rat that I think must be a Black-footed Pygmy Rice Rat (Oligoryzomys nigripes).
+The other possibility from the genus on the park list is Oligoryzomys flavescens but both the measuerments and colouration was off for this species.

 On the second day I was more successful, with half of the ten traps in the same line containing animals (but still nothing in my other traps).